SPARC-FAIR-Codeathon/DataFusion/README.md

 # DataFusion

-**A versatile multi-purpose o<sup>2</sup>S<sup>2</sup>PARC service to convert different file formats (such as *.mat and *.rhd) to a common format and to run preliminary analysis on different input formats**
+**An o<sup>2</sup>S<sup>2</sup>PARC service to enhance the usability of SPARC by converting multiple SPARC’s public dataset file formats (or others) (such as \*.mat and \*.rhd) to common format (\*.nwb) and facilitating hypothesis-driven studies by allowing preliminary analyses.**

 ## Introduction
 ### Accessing Datasets on SPARC: Simplifying the Process
-Accessing datasets on SPARC can be a daunting task due to the multitude of available file formats.
-The SPARC portal hosts an abundance of time-series datasets, such as EMG, EEG, ECG, urodynamics, manometry, and more.
+Accessing datasets on Stimulating Peripheral Activity to Relieve Conditions (SPARC) can be a daunting task due to the multitude of available file formats.
+The SPARC portal hosts an abundance of time-series datasets, such as electroencephalography (EEG), electrocardiography (ECG), electromyography (EMG), urodynamics, manometry, and more.
 These datasets, besides being immensely useful for novel analysis or replication, present an opportunity for the training of sequence prediction and generation models, such as transformers, MAMBA, and RKWV, which have seen immense success in large language modeling.
 However, the accessibility of these datasets is a significant bottleneck in the research process.
 The various formats available, such as `.adicht`, `.rhd`, `.mat`, and others, require different libraries for any analysis.
 To address this issue, we present a versatile cloud solution that can be deployed on SPARC's o<sup>2</sup>S<sup>2</sup>PARC platform.
 This solution provides users with a simple way to perform preliminary analysis on any time-series dataset of their choice.

 ## Solution
+**TL;DR:** We present a service with two functions that can be used standalone or in collaboration- 1) Conversion of different formats to a common format 2) Run user-defined analysis scripts
 **DataFusion Service** is a versatile and scalable solution designed to convert various file formats into a common CSV format.
 CSV is a human-readable file unlike other file formats occasionally used to store time series data, enabling almost everybody (especially those who don't know how to code) to see the data quickly and if required use it to plot with Excel or Google Sheets.
 It also supports the conversion of neuroscience datasets, such as Intan \*.rhd files, into the NWB (Neuroscience Without Borders) format.
 NWB is also built on the principles of FAIR (Findable, Accessible, Interoperable, and Reusable), empowering neuroscientists worldwide to perform analyses on datasets prepared by other laboratories.
 Users can upload their preferred datasets or directly access them using PENSIEVE or a URL from SPARC datasets.
 These can be used in tandem with a file picker service.
 To further support users in performing preliminary analyses, such as training a neural network decoder or visualizing the dynamics of any variable as it evolves over time, users can upload a Python script along with the necessary requirements to run their code.
 This can be done for their original file or the converted \*.csv file (`pandas DataFrame`).
 Finally, the outputs, including NWB, CSV, and analysis result files, are stored in an output folder available for download.

 ## How to use?
-#### Service Deployment Instructions
+#### DataFusion Deployment - A step-by-step instructions guide
 The service is currently available as a Docker container.
 In the future, it can be uploaded directly to o<sup>2</sup>S<sup>2</sup>PARC, as it is built using `cookiecutter-osparc-service`.
 To use it, follow these steps:

 1. **Clone the repository**